omakoto/zenlog/README.md

    but hard to grep.

  - "SAW" log files contain the original output with escape sequences stripped out, so easy to grep.
-   (Note Zenlog only recognizes "major" escape sequences, so some "rare" sequences may still be left.)
+   (Note Zenlog only recognizes often-used escape sequences.
+Uncommon escape sequences may still be left.)

  - "ENV" log files contain various meta inforamtion such as the current directory, execution time,